syncfusion-content/wpf-docs/wpf/CheckedListBox/Getting-Started.md

 ## Populating items by DataBinding

-You can populate items to the [CheckListBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html) control by using the `ItemsSource` property.
+You can populate the items to the [CheckListBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html) control by using the `ItemsSource` property.
 The `DisplayMemberPath` property is used to the name or path of the property displayed for each data item in the control.

 1.Create Model and populate it with required properties.
-Create ViewModel class and populate ObservableCollection object with Model objects.
+Create the ViewModel class and populate ObservableCollection object with the Model objects.

 {% tabs %}
 {% highlight C# %}